 All foods sold in Australia must comply with a range of laws designed to protect public health and safety, uphold Australia's quarantine regulations, and to assist consumers.
 These laws apply equally to imported and locally produced foods.
 The following information deals with both public health and quarantine (i.e., animal & plant health) requirements for foods imported into Australia.
-The requirements for each are quite different, but the import clearance of foods is the responsibility of Australian Quarantine and Inspection Service (AQIS) and is coordinated under the Imported Food Inspection Scheme (IFIS).
+The requirements for each are quite different, but the import clearance of foods is the responsibility of the Department of Agriculture (DoA) Biosecurity and is coordinated under the Imported Food Inspection Scheme (IFIS).